The Christmas Jobbynaturallysweet©

 He didn't speak, just listened and looked.

-The sound came again, and he saw a couple of raccoons several feet from the house.
+The sound came again.
+A couple of raccoons scurried several feet from the house.
 He lowered the gun.
 "You need to make sure Helena doesn't leave scraps lying around for wild animals."

 Virginia sighed.
 "I started letting the help feed the deer and anything else that comes along.
 It doesn't hurt anything."